binafy/laravel-user-monitoring/README.md

 <a name="action-monitoring-views"></a>
 ### Action Monitoring Views

-`Laravel-User-Monitoring` also has an amazing views that you can use it very easy, just need to go to `/user-monitoring/actions-monitoring` url, and enjoy:
+`Laravel-User-Monitoring` also has amazing views that you can use very easily, just need to go to the `/user-monitoring/actions-monitoring` URL, and enjoy:

 ![Action Monitoring Preview](/art/actions-monitoring/preview.png "Action Monitoring")